Elliot518/tech-bible/English/9_CloudNative/Kubernetes/1_Introduction.md

 _Note that node objects and persistent volumes don't live in a namespace.
 Kubernetes may schedule pods from different namespaces to run on the same node.
 Likewise, pods from different namespaces can use the same persistent storage._

 &nbsp;

+### 7. Kubernetes Architecture and Components

+- kubectl
+  It is Kubernetes’ default command-line tool.

+- etcd
+  It is a Key-Value Stored database where Kubernetes stores the file(an application’s desired state).

 #### Architecture diagram of kubernetes